chuymarin/doa-jenkins-lab/LAB_4.md

 * If all boxes are in green that means you pipeline works correctly

 **Recap**
-* Check the workspapce and output of all jobs and explain what happened
+* Check the workspace and output of all jobs and explain what happened